gmmorris/meze-docs/componentization.md

 But rather, what our job probably **is**, is to *take an existing abstraction and compose it with a second abstraction in order to form a third abstraction*.

-What we're still trying to figure out is how best to do that.
+What we're still trying to figure out is how best to do that, right?
+For me, that quest began with modularisation.

 ## Modularisation